 Where KSSP Services are Offered

-KSSP is currently offered in Sacramento, El Dorado, and Napa Counties.
+KSSP is currently offered with Sacramento, Placer, El Dorado,

 With multiple public and private agency partnerships, we are able to provide

 comprehensive and easily accessible services to those in need.